Bangladesh ships Rohingya refugees to remote island despite outcry

 Two aid workers, who spoke on condition of anonymity, said refugees had come under pressure from government officials who used threats and offers of cash and other enticements to persuade them to go to the island.

-Bangladesh has built more than a thousand cinderblock housing units on Bhasan for the Rohingya refugees.

-More than 300 refugees were brought to the island earlier this year after several months at sea in an attempt to flee Bangladesh.
-Rights groups say they are being held against their will and have complained of human rights violations.

-Reporting by Ruma Paul in Dhaka; Writing by Matthew Tostevin; Editing by Simon Cameron-Moore
+Reporting by Mohammed Ponir Hussain in Chittagong and Ruma Paul in Dhaka, additional reporting by Stephanie Nebehay in Geneva; Writing by Matthew Tostevin and Poppy McPherson; Editing by Simon Cameron-Moore and Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.